Stroke of Surprise: Progressive Semantic Illusions in Vector Sketching: Experiments

-We evaluate our joint optimization approach against a sequential alternative that first optimizes prefix strokes for the initial concept, then fixes these and optimizes only delta strokes.
-As shown in Fig. \ref{fig:ablation-optimization}(a), this sequential approach produces rigid structures where features conflict with the final object, causing failed transitions.
-In contrast, our joint optimization (Fig. \ref{fig:ablation-optimization}(b)) updates both stroke sets simultaneously, discovering a common structural subspace where prefix strokes represent the initial concept while integrating naturally into the final representation.
-This enables improved visual consistency and smooth transitions, confirming that joint optimization is essential for high-quality progressive illusion sketches.
+\paragraph{Optimization Strategy} We evaluate our joint optimization approach against a sequential alternative that first optimizes prefix strokes independently for the initial concept, then fixes these parameters and optimizes only delta strokes.
+As shown in Fig. \ref{fig:ablation-optimization}(a), this sequential approach produces rigid prefix structures where specific features conflict with the final object, resulting in failed illusion transitions.
+The prefix optimization focuses solely on the initial concept without considering final target requirements.
+In contrast, our joint optimization (Fig. \ref{fig:ablation-optimization}(b)) updates both stroke sets simultaneously, enabling continuous coordination.
+This allows the framework to discover a common structural subspace where prefix strokes both represent the initial concept and integrate naturally into the final representation.
+The results demonstrate improved visual consistency and smooth transitions, confirming that joint optimization is essential for high-quality progressive illusion sketches.

-\paragraph{Stroke Initialization.} Since our objective function is highly non-convex, initialization is critical for convergence.
-Fig. \ref{fig:ablation-init} shows that spatial concentration is paramount; scattered initialization fails to capture essential semantic features.
-In contrast, both centered and shifted gathered configurations succeed, indicating that local stroke density outweighs absolute position.
-We therefore adopt centered gathered initialization to balance density with spatial coverage, avoiding potential boundary clipping.
+\paragraph{Stroke Initialization.} Since our objective is highly non-convex, initialization is critical for convergence.
+Centered initialization is standard in SDS-based sketch methods~\cite{jain2023vectorfusion,xing2023diffsketcher, vinker2022clipasso}; in our dual-constraint setting it is especially necessary, as prefix strokes must form a spatially coherent structure valid for both semantic interpretations.
+Fig.~\ref{fig:ablation-init} shows spatial concentration is paramount: scattered initialization fails to capture essential features, while both centered and shifted gathered configurations succeed, indicating local stroke density outweighs absolute position.
+We adopt centered gathered initialization to balance density with coverage and avoid boundary clipping.

 \paragraph{Overlay Loss.} We validate the necessity of $\mathcal{L}_{\text{overlay}}$.
-As shown in Fig. \ref{fig:ablation-overlay}(a), without this component, semantic guidance alone fails to prevent spatial redundancy, resulting in delta strokes that clutter the prefix. $\mathcal{L}_{\text{overlay}}$ addresses this by penalizing overlap, enforcing spatial complementarity, and significantly reducing intersection artifacts (Fig.~\ref{fig:ablation-overlay}(b)).
-Crucially, this promotes structural coherence: prefix strokes are forced to integrate naturally into the subsequent concept rather than being obscured, confirming that geometric constraints are essential for generating clean progressive illusions.
+As shown in Fig.~\ref{fig:ablation-overlay}(a), without it, semantic guidance alone fails to prevent spatial redundancy, producing delta strokes that clutter the prefix; $\mathcal{L}_{\text{overlay}}$ penalizes overlap, enforces spatial complementarity, and substantially reduces intersection artifacts (Fig.~\ref{fig:ablation-overlay}(b)).
+Crucially, it promotes structural coherence: prefix strokes integrate naturally into the subsequent concept rather than being obscured, confirming that geometric constraints are essential for clean progressive illusions.

 \paragraph{Stroke Count.} Optimal stroke budget depends on concept complexity (Fig.~\ref{fig:ablation-stroke-count}).
 Simple transformations (e.g., rabbit-to-horse) succeed with minimal strokes (8--16), whereas complex subjects like Einstein require 32--64 strokes to capture essential details; insufficient budgets compromise recognizability.
 We therefore adopt a default of 16 prefix strokes and 32 total strokes, robustly balancing structural simplicity with semantic fidelity.